Kai Hibbard

 Kai Hibbard (born August 23, 1978) is an American activist, social worker, writer, and former reality TV participant, who spoke out about the negative ways in which appearing on The Biggest Loser affected her physical and mental health, along with highlighting the research that shows it also negatively affects viewers.
-She is a published academic researcher, has been published on XOJane and her Cracked article inspired an off Broadway play, Taught.
+She is a published academic researcher, has been published on xoJane and her Cracked article inspired an off-Broadway play, Taught.
 She has written a fictional account of weight loss reality television, that she self-published in December 2017, and speaks at conferences on the topics of body acceptance, mental health, and weight loss reality television.

 Personal life

-Kai Hibbard was born in 1978 in Kodiak, Alaska to Audrey Aflague, a nurse of Chamorro heritage and Lawrence Hibbard, a member of the United States Coast Guard, the second of the couple's three daughters.
+Kai Hibbard was born in 1978 in Kodiak, Alaska, to Audrey Aflague, a nurse of Chamorro heritage, and Lawrence Hibbard, a member of the United States Coast Guard, the second of the couple's three daughters.
 She went to college for her undergraduate education in Hawaii and Alaska.
 After completing her undergraduate work, she worked as an aerobics instructor, a child protective services worker for the State of Alaska, and a law office assistant.
-In 2006 she was awarded a full scholarship to University of Maine Law School.
+In 2006, she was awarded a full scholarship to University of Maine Law School.
 She is married and has a young autistic son.

 Professional life

 In August 2011, Hibbard joined the Alaska Army National Guard and was subsequently discharged in 2014 after breaking her pelvis and her right foot while on active duty at Fort Benning.
 In November 2015, continuing with body acceptance activism both online and in person, Hibbard was a featured speaker at the Binge Eating Disorder Association (BEDA) national conference addressing the positive effects body acceptance has on physical and mental health along with her personal journey into activism and social work in the aftermath of reality television.

-In 2016, she was the keynote speaker for the East Coast Body Positive Fitness Alliance conference in Boston and executive produced the off Broadway play Taught.
-In addition, she appeared throughout 2016 as an expert voice and body acceptance activist for CNN HLN.
+In 2016, she was the keynote speaker for the East Coast Body Positive Fitness Alliance conference in Boston and executive produced the off-Broadway play Taught.
+In addition, she appeared throughout 2016 as an expert voice and body acceptance activist for CNN's HLN.

-Given an opportunity to recount her experiences in writing in addition to speaking engagements, she penned a piece for XoJane in January 2015 with academic citations detailing her reflections and education on her experiences on weight loss reality TV.
+Given an opportunity to recount her experiences in writing in addition to speaking engagements, she penned a piece for xoJane in January 2015 with academic citations detailing her reflections and education on her experiences on weight loss reality TV.

 In December 2018, Hibbard published her first "Losing It: A Fictional Reimagining of my Time on Weight Loss Reality TV", a fictionalized version of her time on weight loss reality TV.